-ForgeFX is a proud simulator development partner of JLG Industries, the world's leading designer and manufacturer of aerial work platforms, telehandlers and other access equipment.
+ForgeFX is a proud simulator development partner of JLG Industries, the world’s leading designer and manufacturer of aerial work platforms, telehandlers and other access equipment.
 In addition to creating industry-leading equipment, JLG partners with their customers by providing cutting-edge training and service, which is unsurpassed in the industry.
 The huge success JLG has achieved also presents them with a challenge, how to provide training for such a large number of new operators.
-An interactive training simulator, which is widely deployable, is precisely what JLG needed in order to meet this challenge.
+A construction equipment training simulator, which is widely deployable, is precisely what JLG needed in order to meet this challenge.

 ForgeFX leveraged our experience and technical skills to produce a training simulator for JLG that is available across a collection of platforms and devices, including iPad, Windows and a browser-based version, allowing operators to easily access the training material wherever they are.
 The JLG Equipment Simulator helps operators to quickly and safely become comfortable and gain proficiency with the equipment controls, allowing them to be better, faster, and safer operators in the real world.

 JLG is dedicated to helping their customers increase productivity and lower operating costs.
 Their 800 Series Telescoping Boom Lift takes you from the ground to 80 feet in less than 67 seconds, with a horizontal outreach of up to 75 feet.
 JLG’s telescoping boom lifts take you from the ground to full extension in just over a minute, with horizontal outreaches up to 80 feet.
 Achieving proper training is essential in order to correctly and safely operate aerial work platforms.
 JLG’s AccessReady XR™ delivers highly interactive and immersive virtual reality-based simulation training to help produce the highly-trained operators.